 a chance to encounter Sangharakshita through the Complete Works

-The first volumes of Sangharakshita’s Complete Works have now been published and this has inspired Dhivan and Satyalila to offer some half-day study sessions this autumn for Mitras, Order Members (and friends by invitation).
+The first volumes of Sangharakshita’s Complete Works have now been published and this has inspired Dhivan and Satyalila to offer some half-day study sessions this autumn for Mitras, Order Members, and those considering becoming a mitra.
 It’s an opportunity to get a sense of the many dimensions of Sangharakshita and the diversity of ways in which he has communicated the Dharma.
 It will also enable us to consider the context in which he gave various teachings – a vital aspect of understanding his work for future generations.

 Dhivan is a Buddhist scholar and also a poet who has an appreciation of Bhante’s emphasis on the arts as a vital aspect of spiritual practice.
 Satyalila has recently joined the team producing Sangharakshita’s Complete Works.
 Her life has been inspired and guided by Bhante’s presentation of the Dharma for almost 25 years and she’s keen to help others appreciate Bhante’s ‘radically traditional’ approach to Buddhist practice.